 - General Data Protection Regulation (GDPR) Compliance

-In addition to the above pages, you may want to look into adding one or more of these compliance pages:
+Additionally, you may want to consider including one or more of these pages if applicable:

 - Anti-Spam Policy